mjdamgaard/Notes/Physics/QED/README.md

 own paper, which I will start working on in the near future.
 (And I also intend to eleborate on my solution for Task 2 in this paper.)

 I do, however, also want to get back and work on my 'Semantic Database' project, which I have obviously neglected while writing my self-adjointness paper in the past two months (from mid september to mid november).
-But the moment I receive some responses on the self-adjointness paper, I will commit myself to start working on this next paper as well.
+So I will probably focus on that project for a little while.
+But I do certainly look forward to coming back and working more on this again, especially on Task 5: Not only is it increadibly exciting theoretically, but the way I see it, there is even a chance that it could lead to slightly altered predictions!
+(Becasue it might tell us that we need to cut away all pair productions.)

 (All my ideas here are also described (poorly, of course) in my working notes found in qed.tex and 23-xx note collection.tex, but I do not really expect anyone to read those.)